Learn about time to market (TTM) metrics, why they are important, and how you can implement them to achieve an agile product design process.

 Make sure to be as consistent and specific as possible to avoid comparing apples to oranges.
 Products with different use cases, end users, and/or BOM costs will require different TTM estimates.
 Once you define the product and its design lifecycle, you can work towards improving TTM.

-Improving TTM with Fusion 360
+Improving time to market with agile product design & Fusion 360

 Improving your product’s time to market can be as simple as following these five steps: